misterfish/stick/README.md

 | join (' | ')
 // 3 was less than 4 | 4 was 4 | 5 was more than 4

+## ٭ merging ٭

+We provide 8 basic merge functions, corresponding to all combinations of three binary choices:

+1. *to* vs. *from*           (order of arguments)
+1. '*own*' vs. '*in*'        (prototype values)
+1. *mutable* vs. *immutable* (whether to clone the target first)

+There are a few conventions to keep in mind when trying to understand the semantics.
+To vs. from is just a question of switching the arguments, so we don't need to discuss it, but the other 4 combinations have some caveats.

+	tgt | merge    (src) // (1) own, immutable
+	tgt | mergeIn  (src) // (2) in,  immutable
+	tgt | mergeM   (src) // (3) own, mutable
+	tgt | mergeInM (src) // (4) in,  mutable

+	// mergeTo, mergeInTo, mergeToM, mergeInToM: 'to' forms

+In the immutable cases, a clone is made of the target before merging.
+You must keep in mind whether the clone will use only 'own' properties or also the prototype ('in') properties.
+Case (1) corresponds to 'own' and case (2) to 'in'.

+No matter which it is, all copied properties will become own properties of the clone.\*

+Then, properties are copied over from the source: only own properties in case (1), also 'in' properties in case (2).

+The rule to remember in the immutable case is: 'own' merges with 'own' and 'in' with 'in'.

+In the mutable case, the target object is not cloned nor altered in any way, except of course that properties are copied in from the source.
+In particular this means that the 'own' in case (3) only applies to the source: the prototype chain of the target will not be flattened or discarded or altered at all.

+The rule to remember in the mutable case is: the target is never altered in any way, besides having properties copied in.
+So the 'own' / 'in' distinction only applies to the source.

+We feel that these conventions are the most straightforward and lead to easily inferrable semantics.

+In all cases, we are only ever talking about enumerable properties.

+\* This is good enough for most styles of functional programming in JS, many of which don't even bother with the distinction.
+People often expect shallow, cheap objects when programming this way.
+If you absolutely must preserve the prototype chain intact, you can use a combination of `Object.create`, `flattenPrototype(M)` and `discardPrototype(M)`, combined with the 'M' versions of the merge functions, to get what you want.

 ## ٭ frontend stuff ٭

     import { path, prop, whenTrue, always, } from 'stick-js'